bhuvgycft/ForestDisturbanceEWS-python/README.md

 File 3_NDVI_CollectStats.py collects statistics from the training data.
 File 4_NDVI_Generate_ForestMask_and_Analyze_w_Regen.py analyzes images in the evaluation period for forest disturbance and regeneration.

+Review CodeExplanation.pdf for a more thorough explanation of the code.